-From the homemade filling to the flaky crust, my Grandma Metzger had a real gift when it came to baking up just about any kind of pie recipe.
+From the homemade filling to the flaky crust, my Grandma Metzger had a real gift when it came to baking just about any kind of pie.

-I spent my childhood summers on my Grandparent’s farm in Indiana and I learned so much about cooking and baking from my Grandma.
-Her techniques and tricks were simple, but they always delivered a delicious result.
+I spent my childhood summers on my Grandparent’s farm in Indiana.
+That’s where I learned so much about cooking and baking!
+My grandma’s techniques and tricks were simple, but they always delivered a delicious result.

 Grandma taught me how to bake and frost a cake, make homemade bread, and roast a chicken.
-She instilled in me the basics of how to create a hearty casserole and she shared her secret to the best mashed potatoes (you MUST salt the water!)
+She instilled in me the basics of how to create a hearty casserole and she even shared her secret to the most incredible mashed potatoes!
+Tip: you MUST salt the water!

-One of my favorite crust recipes is from Live Well, Bake Often.
+One of my favorite crus recipes is from Live Well, Bake Often.

-It’s an adapted recipe from Better Homes and Garden and is easy to make and comes out flaky each time.
+It’s an adapted recipe from Better Homes and Gardens and it’s super easy to make!
+Plus, it comes out flaky each time.

-The key, I’ve learned, when it comes to a good pie crust, is that everything should be COLD.
-The flour, the bowl, the butter, the shortening, the water.
-COLD is key.
-And don’t add too much water and don’t use too much flour to roll the dough out.
+The key when it comes to a good pie crust is that everything should be COLD.
+The flour, the bowl, the butter, the shortening, and the water.
+COLD is key!
+Don’t add too much water and don’t add too much flour when rolling out the dough.

-Funny, my Grandma may not have technically taught me how to make a pie crust, but I remember watching her and she always made sure her ingredients were chilled and she never used a lot of flour to roll the pie dough.
-I guess I learned more than I realized!
+Funny, my Grandma didn’t technically teach me how to make a pie crust… but I remember watching her.
+She followed the exact same rules so I guess I learned more than I realized!

 Pre-Made Pie Crust Perfection

-If you aren’t interested in making your own pie crust, then I highly recommend using a Marie Callender’s pie crust from the frozen section of your grocery store.
-Talk about flaky.
-Sooooo good.
-I grew up going to Marie Callender’s restaurants in California and they would display a huge board of the days’ pies.
-It was pie heaven.
+If you’re super busy or you aren’t interested in making your own pie crust, then I highly recommend using a Marie Callender’s crust from the frozen section of your grocery store.

 The Best Pies For The Holidays

-Remember, pie isn’t just for the holidays…so if you want to bake one of these pie recipes just because it’s a Tuesday in January, then I say “eat pie and carry on!”
-Life is too short to not enjoy a slice of pie.
+Remember, pie isn’t just for the holidays… so if you want to make one of these pies just because it’s a Tuesday in January, then I say “Eat pie and carry on!”
+Life is too short not to enjoy a slice of pie.

 Traditional Pies To Enjoy

-While the classic pumpkin pie is always a favorite, here’s a way to take that pie to over the top status!
+While a classic pumpkin pie is always a favorite of mine, here’s a way to take it over the top.

 Easy No Bake Pies

-Who doesn’t love the idea of a no bake dessert?
-These no bake pies are a decadent way to end any meal.
-I love the citrus notes as wonderful way to cleanse the palate after a heavy feast.
+Who doesn’t love the idea of a no-bake dessert?
+These pies are a decadent way to end any meal and you don’t have to pop them in the oven!
+Plus, a citrus flavor is always a wonderful way to cleanse the palate after a heavy feast.

-Imagine the tang of lemon, slightly softened by the creaminess of white chocolate and a blueberry burst to finish it off!
-This lemon blueberry pie takes less than 5 minutes to make and is a refreshing dessert any time of year.
+Imagine the tang of lemon, slightly softened by the creaminess of white chocolate and a blueberry burst to finish it off.
+Do I have your attention?
+This lemon blueberry pie takes less than 5 minutes to make and it’s refreshing year-round!

-And if you’re a fan of key lime, then this easy, no bake version, will be a satisfying treat anytime the craving strikes!
-I love to make these as individual desserts.
+And if you’re a key-lime fan, then this easy, no-bake version is sure to be a satisfying treat anytime the craving strikes!
+I love to make this white chocolate key lime pie into little individual desserts.
 They look so pretty to serve!

-And for the fruit pie lover, this raspberry pie is a delicious treat in the winter months.
+And for the fruit pie lover, this lattice top raspberry pie is a delicious treat in the winter months.
 Served slightly warm with a scoop of vanilla ice cream?
-Oh!
-There’s nothing better!
+Oh… there’s nothing better!